glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 ### Local and staging tests

-You can use npm to test everything locally, or upload your Worker to the staging environment at Cloudflare, using npm.
+You can use npm to test everything locally or upload your Worker to Cloudflare's staging environment, using npm.
 See my [package.json][27] for options.

-You need [dotenv][29]
+You need [dotenv][29].

 ```
 npm install dotenv -g